 Kristine Thenman creates stories with clay that have their origin in nature.
 Her idiom and strong illustrative manner with organic patterns associates both Art Nouveau and folklore.

-She returned to Sweden to achieve her Master’s at HDK (Academy of Design and Crafts) in Gothenburg in 2007.
-In the following years, she created her workshop in Edane, continuing to model her own world of form.
+Thenman was educated in Bergen and at HDK in Gothenburg.
 Through several solo shows and participation in a large number of group exhibitions, she has continued exploring different environments and enchanting the contemporary art scene as well as the world of crafts with her curious shapes.

 The vase KROKUS, exclusively designed for Fine Little Day, is a poetic and organic bell-shaped sculpture, where Kristine Thenman connects her various art-making skills together.